Codax2000/ns-sar-pcb/README.md

 ## Building Documentation

 Given that this project is being written in Windows with no native Makefile support, everything is done via bash script.
-The plus side of this is that scripts could be added into commits
+The plus side of this is that scripts could be added into commits.

+All scripts should be run **from the toplevel of the source directory**.
+The file paths are relative and depend on that behavior.

 | Action | Terminal Command | Behavior |
 | :--- | :--- | :--- |